 The conservation easement is part of a larger effort to protect important pieces of the Clear Creek watershed that involves a diverse group of partners including the Washoe Tribe of Nevada and California, Carson City and Douglas County, the US Forest Service Carson Ranger District, the Carson River Coalition, and the Clear Creek Watershed Council.
 “We owe this great success and the protection of a crucial piece of the Clear Creek and Carson River watersheds to the work of many dedicated partners, as well as the citizens of Carson City and Douglas County who worked to see a portion of this landscape conserved,” said Kathryn Landreth, former State Director of The Nature Conservancy in Nevada.

-The Nature Conservancy is currently working with the Carson Valley Trails Association to design and construct several miles of trails in the Clear Creek area that will allow hikers to enjoy the natural beauty along the southern and western portions of the easement area.
-The new trails are expected to be open to the public in late 2013.
+The Nature Conservancy worked with the Carson Valley Trails Association to design and construct several miles of trails in the Clear Creek area that allow hikers to enjoy the natural beauty along the southern and western portions of the easement area.
+The new trails are now open to the public.
+Learn more about hiking on the Clear Creek Trail >